-In short, Storey’s History of Accessories is a Guide about Grooming, Scents, Accessories as well as unusual tidbits, fine eating, drinking, smoking and fine living.
-Just like in the first book, the title does not entirely hit the nail on the head, however by now we know that the publisher chooses the title, not the author.
+In short, Storey’s History of Accessories is a guide about grooming, scents, accessories, as well as unusual tidbits, such as fine eating, drinking, smoking and fine living.
+Just like in the first book, the title does not entirely hit the nail on the head, however, by now, we know that the publisher chooses the title, not the author.

 Introduction & the EU

 In the introduction, the author very clearly lays down his utter repulsion for the EU and what he calls the omnipresent ”martial rule of health and body fascists” and the “regulators who step in time to their death-in-life-funeral march”.
 On top of that, he unmistakably lets his readers know that ”If you are with me on my general point, you will enjoy this book.
 If you are not, put this book back on the shelf.”

 Grooming & Accessories

 Subsequently, he continues with a chapter about grooming, which is full of predominantly British brands, interesting history and tips.

 Fortunately, throughout the book, Storey emphasizes habits and items that are as well-appreciated by the general public, such as an encyclopaedic listing of the major components of scents, while sunglasses and other popular accessories like Gillette Mach 3 are barely mentioned.

 The History of the Dinner Jacket, Lord Dupplin, N Griswold Lorillard and the Tuxedo Park Club